MSBivens/bootcamp_flask_mysql/README.md

 I am currently working through this course.

 # Assignments for the Flask + MySQL Course
-Users CR, Objectives;
+Users CR, Objectives:
     Practice connecting Flask to database
     Practice display and creating data from/into the database

-Users CRUD, Objectives;
+Users CRUD, Objectives:
     Practice connecting Flask to database
     Practicee full CRUD action with database

-Users CRUD Modularized, Objectives;
+Users CRUD Modularized, Objectives:
     Modularize the Users CRUD assignment

-Dojos andd Ninjas, Objectives;
+Dojos andd Ninjas, Objectives:
     Practice connecting Flask to database
     Practice one-to-many relationships
     Practice display and creating data from/into the database

-Books, Objectives;
+Books, Objectives:
     Practice connecting Flask to database
     Practice many-to-many relationships
     Practice display and creating data from/into the database

-Dojo Survey with Validation, Objectives;
+Dojo Survey with Validation, Objectives:
     Practice working with a databse
     Practice validating user input
     Practice using flash messages